-On February 8, 2007, the Board of Directors of the Company approved stock grants under the Company's 2005 Stock Awards Plan, which was approved by shareholders at the April 28, 2005 Annual Meeting.
-On February 12, 2007, 22,510 shares were granted under the Plan to certain management employees of the Company.
+On February 6, 2008, the Compensation & Long-Term Incentive Committee of the Board of Directors of the Company approved stock grants under the Company's 2005 Stock Awards Plan.
+On February 12, 2008, 11,480 shares, with a market price of \$16.35 per share, were granted under the Plan to certain management employees of the Company.
 The stock awards will vest in 20 percent increments annually on a cumulative basis, beginning one year after the date of grant.
 In order for the awards to vest, the employee must be in the continuous employment of the Company since the date of the award.
 Any portion of an award that has not vested will be forfeited upon termination of employment.
 The Company may terminate any portion of the award that has not vested upon an employee's failure to comply with all conditions of the award or the Plan.
 Shares representing awards that have not yet vested will be held in escrow by the Company.
 An employee will not be entitled to any voting rights with respect to any shares not yet vested, and the shares are not transferable.
-Compensation expense totaling \$563,000, before income taxes of approximately \$203,000, will be recorded against earnings equally over the following 60 months from the date of grant with the offset recorded in Shareholders' Equity.
+Compensation expense totaling \$188,000, before income taxes of approximately \$64,000, will be recorded against earnings equally over the following 60 months from the date of grant with the offset recorded in Shareholders' Equity.
+(See Note J)